Tailored Support

 The overarching goal of reducing stigma around relationships and sex should be to present sexuality and relationships as a natural and healthy part of life, and to reduce negative outcomes such as unintended/unwanted pregnancy, sexually transmitted infections (STIs), and sexual assault.
 Learning how to communicate this vital information in a culturally sensitive manner is important for international education practitioners to support their students in developing healthy relationships.

-Here are some tips from other practitioners for making international students feel comfortable talking about relationships and sex:
+Here are some tips from other practitioners for making cross-border learners feel comfortable talking about relationships and sex:

 • Focus on cultural and societal norms around relationships and sex as a starting point.
 For example, consider the multiple perspectives and cultural definitions of concepts like masculinity.
 The goal is not to convince students that ‘our way is the right way’, but rather to help students understand the New Zealand context, and how they can successfully navigate a new cultural context with an open mind.